MyPureCloud/developer-center-blog/source/2017-03-27-how-we-build-and-deploy-dev-center/index.html.md

 ---
-title: How we Build and Deploy the PureCloud Developer Center
+title: How we Build and Deploy the Genesys Cloud Developer Center
 date: 2017-03-27
 tags: devcenter, howwedoit
 author: kevin.glinski@genesys.com